hellhoundSE/PizzaPro/README.md

 This repository was created for subject PRO

-The essence of the subject is to create a web application for pizzeria using ASP.NET
+The idea of the subject is to create a web-application for pizzeria based on  ASP.NET

 Here is list of business requirements: